Omarcito/indestructibleart.com/content/posts/2014-07-15-marvel-solicits-october-2014.md

 <img src="/images/forPosts/marvel-solicits-october-2014-ghostrider8.jpg" class="center-img">

-You mean to tell me that this guy whose has been rocking the flaming skull look forever and ever is mad at this NKOTB whose running around doing the same thing, when means they to gotta fight about it?
+You mean to tell me that this guy whose has been rocking the flaming skull look forever and ever is mad at this NKOTB whose running around doing the same thing, which means now they to gotta fight about it?

-wat i don’t even.
+wat i don’t even

 <br><br>